-Comprehensive dismantling and replacement of an element of a place, in the case of structures normally reincorporating sound units.
+Comprehensive dismantling and replacement of an element of a place, in the case of structures normally reincorporating sound elements.

 Work beyond the scope of maintenance, to remedy defects caused by decay, damage or use, including minor adaptation to achieve a sustainable outcome, but not involving restoration or alteration.

-To return a place to a known earlier state, on the basis of compelling evidence, without conjecture or the introduction of new material.
+To return a heritage asset to a known earlier state, on the basis of compelling evidence, without conjecture.

 Capable of being removed so that the previous state is restored without loss of historic fabric.
 Here primarily referring to the effect of inappropriate interventions on the heritage interest of a heritage asset.